 Roast beef is one of Britain's national dishes and the major part of a traditional Sunday roast.
 Despite its role in the weekly event, a roast beef is also very popular for a Christmas roast as well and why not, it's not all about the turkey after all.

 03 of 06

 A British Christmas is not Christmas without a baked ham.
 Apart from on the day, it is the intrinsic part of a Boxing Day buffet as well.

 Ballontine of Goose Recipe

-Long before the turkey became the bird of choice for the Christmas table, it was the Goose which had the starring role.
-The goose as the bird of choice took a severe decline in the 1960s when it was considered a little common and turkey more exotic.
+Long before the turkey became the bird of choice for the Christmas table, it was the goose that had the starring role.
+The goose, once the bird of choice, took a severe decline in the 1960s when it was considered a little common and the turkey became popular.